Sara Yael Hirschhorn: Career

 In 2017, her research was published by The Atlantic, reporting that 60,000 out of 400,000 (roughly 15 percent) of settlers on Israel's West Bank are American.

 In May 2017, Harvard University Press published Hirshhorn's first book City on a Hilltop: American Jews and the Israeli Settler Movement exploring the role of the approximately 60,000 liberal-leaning American Jews in settling the West Bank, particularly what Hirshhorn describes as "the clash between Jewish-American settlers' liberal personas and their illiberal project".
 The book is based on interdisciplinary literature review and Hirshhorns' field research in Israel.
 The book was positively reviewed in the Perspectives on Terrorism journal.
 A review in The American Historical Review wrote that "In an American Jewish historiography that now favors transnational approaches, City on a Hilltop delivers."
 In the Jerusalem Post, writer Ron Kronish states that "Hirschorn tackles the topic in a comprehensive, sophisticated and nuanced manner."

 In 2018, she became the visiting assistant professor of Israel Studies at Northwestern University's Crown Family Center for Jewish and Israel Studies.

 In 2019, Haaretz covered her research into American Jews' role in the US settler movement, including her analysis of Baruch Goldstein.
 Hirschhorn has mainly focused her research on Diaspora-Israel relations.

-In 2022, Hirshhorn received a Center on Antisemitism Research fellowship from the Anti-Defamation League, which she planned to develop into a book about how how anti-Zionism developed, in part, to disenfranchise Jews.
+In 2022, Hirshhorn received a Center on Antisemitism Research fellowship from the Anti-Defamation League, which she planned to develop into a book about how anti-Zionism developed, in part, to disenfranchise Jews.